Sreyas357/WiDs-Project-2024/week1/Linear_Regression_Assignment/Assignment_Readme.md

 You are given the template code in this part also, so you just need to link how things are done and complete the code snippets

+### Evaluation

+Grading is done based on accuracy for various degrees and printing out the correct optimal degree